margaretmf/margaretmf.github.io/resume.md

 ---

 ## PROFILE
-Versatile professional and strategic thinker with a background in systems thinking and data science.
-Passionate about solving problems using quantitative and qualitative methods.
+Versatile data analyst with a background in systems thinking and data science.
+Passionate about solving problems deliberately with data.

  <br>